bmpc/bmpc.github.io/about.markdown

 A long, long time ago, I participated in the [Imagine Cup](https://imaginecup.microsoft.com/) world-wide finals with a project called XSMobile to summarize web pages for hand-held devices such as PDAs.

-I created this blog to share some projects and war stories, hoping these might help somewone.
+I created this blog to share some projects and war stories, hoping these might help someone.

 The name for this blog was inspired in my favorite quote: